 All hands meetings are helpful to celebrate milestones and foster your company’s vision and values.
 They are also a good opportunity for people to have a direct approach with the CEO and with colleagues from different departments they don’t usually meet.

 Suggestion: Make sure to make these meetings interactive to nurture collaboration between teams across departments.
+You can nurture company culture through a quiz or by setting up breakout rooms.
 Give everyone a chance to ask questions and interact.

 Suggestion: once the meeting is over, use Rock to create a topic, so people can continue to add ideas even after the meeting.
 A topic in Rock is very similar to a thread anywhere else.
 It is like an extension of a brainstorm meeting to give space for some creative ideas to occur at a later point that day, week or month.

 6. Weekly team meeting

 This meeting is usually arranged every week at a designated time.
 It addresses action items and roadblocks, as well as tasks and questions for the upcoming weeks.

 Meeting time: Between 20 and 30 minutes.
 This kind of meeting is important for staying organized at work through weekly updates.
 It should not take much longer than 20 or 30 minutes.

 A regular weekly team meeting can help team members progress better with their work and collaborate with their peers.
 Remember to have a clear purpose, defined meeting agenda and don’t bore your colleagues with unnecessary too long meeting time.

 Suggestion: share important information in a meeting agenda beforehand.
 Take a look into these meeting agenda examples to bring structure to your conversations.

 A daily stand-up is a brief, time-boxed meeting where each team member provides a concise update on their progress, plans for the day, and any obstacles they may be facing.
 The purpose is to maintain transparency, alignment, and accountability while identifying potential roadblocks early on.